canonical/indico-operator/docs/explanation/charm-architecture.md

 This container runs the `nginx/nginx-prometheus-exporter` image.

-The `NGINX Prometheus Exporter` is started with `-nginx.scrape-uri=http://localhost:9080/stub_status` so will scrap metrics from the NGINX container.
+The `NGINX Prometheus Exporter` is started with `-nginx.scrape-uri=http://localhost:9080/stub_status` so will scrape metrics from the NGINX container.

 This has been configured in the NGINX container to return NGINX's [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).
 The exporter listens on port `9113` and metrics about web traffic to the pod can be scraped by Prometheus there.